 The UCLA Blood and Platelet Center has grown remarkably since accepting its first blood donation 40 years ago.
 Today, it’s the largest hospital-based donor center of its kind in the western United States.

-“Thanks to our donors, we’re able to provide up to 80 percent of the blood products needed by patients at Ronald Reagan UCLA Medical Center and UCLA Medical Center, Santa Monica,” said Dr. Alyssa Ziman, medical director of transfusion medicine in the UCLA Department of Pathology and Laboratory Medicine.
+“Thanks to our donors, we’re able to provide up to 80 percent of the blood products needed by patients at Ronald Reagan UCLA Medical Center and UCLA Health - Santa Monica Medical Center,” said Dr. Alyssa Ziman, medical director of transfusion medicine in the UCLA Department of Pathology and Laboratory Medicine.

 But staff members at the 40 year-old center are no ready to say that’s good enough.